fritshoogland-yugabyte/nodetop/README.md

 Nodetop, when executed, will print out the statistics at a 5 seconds interval for all nodes involved to the screen.
 If the switch `--graph` is set, it will create PNG files for CPU, disk and YugabyteIO in the current working directory.

+Nodetop performs the exact same purpose as common linux utilities such as sar, iostat and dstat, but doing it for multiple machines.

 See `--help` for all the options.

 # output